TeamOsprey/BytesAndBites/Notes/Notes.md

 # Meeting Notes
 Click here to access our [miro board](https://miro.com/app/board/uXjVLq3f7QE=/)

+## 2025-03-25
+Finished the Behavioural Design Patterns series with
+- Strategy
+- Template Method
+- Visitor

+Create __Design Patterns - All Stars Poll__
+- Vote on Favourites
+-
+- Use those to delve deeper into the use and application of that pattern

+## 2025-03-18
+Meeting Cancelled

 ## 2025-03-11
 Continued the Behavioural Design Patterns series with
 - Mediator